dscnsec/LinkIt/README.md

 # LinkIT

-A Social Media link sharing app which converts your links into OR code on the fly.
+A Social Media link sharing app which converts your links into QR code on the fly.

 # Figma UI Map